princomp/princomp.github.io/source/docs/about/contributing.md

 ## Next steps for editors

-If you are looking to edit this resource and making your first contribution, read through the [user guide](dev_guide.html).
+If you are looking to edit this resource and making your first contribution, read through the [dev. guide](dev_guide).
 It explains:

 - how to locate different resources
 - how to edit the resources
 - how to label content

-Following the user guide will help to ensure your edits meet the expected quality guidelines and can be integrated into the existing resource with ease.
+Following the [dev. guide](dev_guide) will help to ensure your edits meet the expected quality guidelines and can be integrated into the existing resource with ease.